 - Please see our Special Events page for information about children's activities during the school holidays.

 - Please note that The Birthplace Museum is a Grade I listed building with many stairs.
 Visitors are welcome to leave pushchairs at reception.

 Visiting in a Group

-- Guided tours for groups are available by prior arrangement, £2.50 per head
+- Entertaining and enlightening guided tours for groups are available at £3.50 per person

 - Visit our Schools page for information on our Education service

 - Book a speaker to visit a society meeting as part of our Outreach service

 - The Museum is available as a venue for small lecture groups and society meetings

 - Please contact us to discuss your requirements and make a booking

 - See our Collections page for information on how to book a research visit